 We're highly recommended by clients.
 Check out a few of our recent client reviews Recent Testimonials

 Our Flat Fee MLS Listing offers home sellers or For Sale By Owners a simple and effective way to List on the MLS without the expensive Realtor commission.
 Your property will be listed on your local MLS, Zillow, Trulia, Realtor.com and many other popular real estate websites for the best possible marketing exposure!

 Flat Fee MLS Listing Features

-Listing uploaded to many popular websites
+Listing uploaded to all popular websites

 Marketed on the MLS like all other Realtors

 Ability to sell "By Owner" and pay NO commission